averyzgriffin/NarutoCV/README.md

 In this project, I created a Computer Vision based Naruto game.......BELIEVE IT!!!

 I wrote a quick blog post about the project on my website https://engineeringsapien.com/narutocv-blog.
 You can learn more about it there.
+Click on the image above to get a peak of the game.

 <p>&nbsp
 </p>